martanto/DashVolcano/README.md

 * werkzeug==2.0.1

 If a message appears to suggest to upgrade pip, whether you do it or not should not impact the app.

+For the app to run, you need to have the GEOROC data ready, as explained next.

 # 3. Downloading the GVP and GEOROC datasets